Skip to content

 Photo of Teresa Lewi Teresa Lewi

-Teresa Lewi represents and counsels employers on a wide range of federal, state, and local employment laws.
-She focuses her practice on trade secrets, non-competition, executive compensation, separation, employee mobility, discrimination, and wage-and-hour issues.
+Teresa Lewi represents and counsels companies on a wide range of federal, state, and local employment laws.
+She focuses her practice on trade secrets, non-competition, executive compensation, separation, employee mobility, discrimination, workplace privacy, and wage-and-hour issues.

-Teresa Lewi represents and counsels employers on a wide range of federal, state, and local employment laws.
-She focuses her practice on trade secrets, non-competition, executive compensation, separation, employee mobility, discrimination, and wage-and-hour issues.
+Teresa Lewi represents and counsels companies on a wide range of federal, state, and local employment laws.
+She focuses her practice on trade secrets, non-competition, executive compensation, separation, employee mobility, discrimination, workplace privacy, and wage-and-hour issues.

 Read more about Teresa LewiEmail